agpo-ilr-uni-bonn/PromotionskollegModule6800_2024/README.md

 4) What is the major challenge you are currently facing?
 5) Are you plan to use ML?
 If yes: Why and how?
 If no: What limitation do you see?

-We are planning to do the pitches Wednesday/Thursday in the after the Q&A session, as well Friday morning.
+We are planning to do the pitches Wednesday/Thursday after the Q&A session, as well Friday morning.

 ### Links to Intro material